Gary Plauché

-Kidnapping of his son by Doucet
+Kidnapping of Plauché's son by Doucet

-Gary Plauché lived in Baton Rouge, Louisiana.
-He was separated from his wife, June, at the time of the shooting.
-During 1983 and 1984, his 11-year-old son, Jody Plauché, was taking karate lessons with an instructor, 25-year-old Jeffrey Doucet, who had been sexually abusing the boy for at least a year.
+Plauché, a native of Baton Rouge, Louisiana, was separated from his wife, June, at the time of the shooting.
+He served as a sergeant in the United States Air Force and worked as a heavy equipment salesman.
+During 1983 and 1984, his 11-year-old son Jody was taking karate lessons with an instructor, 25-year-old Jeffrey Doucet.
+Unbeknownst to Jody's parents, Doucet had been sexually abusing the boy for at least a year.
 On February 14, 1984, Doucet kidnapped Jody and took him to a motel in Anaheim, California, where he sexually assaulted and molested him.
-Police searched the country for Jody, and he was eventually found after Doucet allowed the boy to place a collect call to his mother from the motel.
-California police raided the motel and arrested Doucet without incident.
+Jody, the focus of a nationwide search, was found after Doucet allowed the boy to place a collect call to his mother from the motel.
+California police raided the motel and arrested Doucet on February 29 without incident.

-On March 1, 1984, Jody was returned to his family in Louisiana, but Gary, who was 38 years old at the time, heard reports that Doucet had sexually assaulted his son.
-In an interview with a news television crew, Gary stated that he felt a sense of helplessness upon hearing of these reports.
+On March 1, 1984, Jody was returned to his family in Louisiana.
+In an interview with a news television crew, Plauché stated that after he heard reports that Doucet had sexually assaulted his son, he felt a sense of helplessness and did not know how to deal with the situation.

-Doucet's killing by Plauché
+Killing of Doucet

 On March 16, 1984, Doucet was flown back to Louisiana to face trial.
-Doucet arrived at Baton Rouge Metropolitan Airport, also known as Ryan Field, and was led in handcuffs by police officers through the airport at around 9:30 p.m., where Plauché was waiting for Doucet with a handgun.
+He arrived at Baton Rouge Metropolitan Airport and was led in handcuffs by police officers through the airport at around 9:30 p.m., where Plauché was waiting for Doucet.

-An employee of the local ABC affiliate, WBRZ-TV, told Plauché when Doucet would be arriving at the airport.
+An employee of the local ABC affiliate, WBRZ-TV, had told Plauché when Doucet would be arriving at the airport.
 A news crew from WBRZ was waiting for Doucet and had set up their cameras to record his arrival.
-Opposite the news crew was a bank of pay telephones, where Plauché waited while talking to his best friend on a telephone.
-He wore a baseball cap and sunglasses, so no one would recognize him.
+Opposite the news crew was a bank of payphones, where Plauché waited while talking to his best friend on a telephone with his back turned.
+He wore a baseball cap and sunglasses so that no one would recognize him, and tracked the reflection of the camera lights on the wall as they panned toward him recording Doucet.

 As Doucet was escorted through the airport, he passed the news crew who were taping the scene.
-He then walked past Plauché, who took out his handgun and fired a single shot, directly at the right side of Doucet's head, at point-blank range.
-Doucet immediately fell to the floor, bleeding from a wound close to his right ear.
-As depicted in the video of the incident, Plauché placed the telephone receiver down before officers restrained him and removed the gun from his other hand and then attended to Doucet.
+He then walked past Plauché, who fired at the right side of Doucet's head at close range.
+Doucet fell to the floor, bleeding from a wound near his right ear.
+Plauché placed the telephone receiver down before a police officer restrained him and removed the gun from his hand as the other attended to Doucet.
 The officers who grabbed hold of Plauché recognized him.
-They kept him pinned against the bank of telephones, asking him (as captured on the video), "Gary, why?
+They kept him pinned against the bank of telephones, asking him, "Gary, why?
 Why, Gary?"
-The entire incident was captured on ENG videotape.

-Doucet fell into a coma, and died from the gunshot wound the next day.
+The incident was captured on video.
+Doucet fell into a coma, and died the next day.